chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 1. It is more important to complete the project than it is to add features since completion is required before you can advance to the Voyage Project.
 2. Concentrate on completing the required tasks for your tier and then work on bonus tasks only if time permits.
 Keep in mind that advancing to the Voyage phase of the Cohort depends on the completion of the required tasks listed in the project repo we've provided.
 3. Choose tools you are comfortable and productive with.
 In the limited time available to complete the Solo Project it's not a good idea to try to use something you don't already know.
-4. Unless otherwise noted in the required tasks for you tiers Solo Project the languages, tools, libraries, and frameworks you use are up to you.
+4. Unless otherwise noted in the required tasks for your tiers Solo Project the languages, tools, libraries, and frameworks you use are up to you.
 For example, all of the following approaches are acceptable paths to a successful project:
     - Using any language for web development, not just Javascript
     - Using Vanilla JS instead of a library or framework
     - Using a framework of your choice like React or Vue